Luis Díaz: from the indigenous team to the powerful Liverpool

 “We are at the forefront of an example case for youth, because of the way it appears and what it is today.
 With him we had medical doubts due to his physical condition and the answer he could provide.
 There was talk of malnutrition and not having the muscle to support a South American.
 We called him, but thinking more about closing the games.
 And there, he marks a path with many people helping him.
 He is a boy who, due to his humility, is very receptive, willing to grow and give his best and sacrifice himself to reach the elite”, says the Pisces.

+(Also read: Colombia: the millionaire that would be lost by not going to the World Cup, according to Fenalco)

-In 2017 he moved to Julio Comesaña’s Junior, and quickly won over the fans with his dribbles.
-Then he made the leap to Porto de Portugal, where today he continues to dazzle and where he has already won a League, a Cup and a Super Cup.
-Today is another Díaz, with the same look, with the same gambeta, but he is another.
-“Today we see an extraordinary performance for his effort to improve physically, to arm himself better, and today he is unbalanced, with speed and skill, he plays as a winger, he is fast, and with a goal,” says the Pisces.
+At 2017 passed to the Junior of Julio Comesaña, and quickly conquered the fans with his dribbling.
+He then made the leap to Porto de Portugal, where today he does not stop dazzling and where won a League, a Cup and a Super Cup.
+Today is another Díaz, with the same look, with the same trick, but he is another.
+“Today we see an extraordinary performance due to his effort to improve physically, to arm himself better, and today he is unbalanced, with speed and skill, he plays as a winger, he is fast, and with a goal,” says the Pisces.

 A special 2021 for Díaz

 Luis Díaz is now a proper name, resounding.
 The International Federation of History and Statistics included him among the 32 best of 2021, a list where he rubbed shoulders with Messi and Ronaldo.
-He was the best soccer player in Colombia in the last Copa América in Brazil, where he scored 4 goals, and shared the Golden Boot with Messi.
+He was the best Colombian soccer player in the last Copa América in Brazil, where he scored four goals, and shared Golden Boot with Messi.
 Fifa highlighted him as one of the best of last year.
 Milan coach Stefano Pioli said before facing him in the Champions League: “If I have to name a player, I will choose Luis Díaz.
-I was impressed by its quality and speed.”
+He impressed me with his quality and speed.”
 And Díaz scores and scores every week, and invents plays and makes the public feel like a soccer public.

 Today, without a doubt, he is the great figure of the League in Portugal and one of the best in the Champions League.
 I think it will not be possible to stay in Portugal after the end of the season.